uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/5-parting_company.md

 ## CHAPTER PARTING COMPANY

 "I got the codes to a small cloaking scout ship.
 Very small....
 As a matter of fact we got kinda lucky when those Zell ate up Grey or he would have had to sit on my lap.
-Not so lucky for you and Rodgie."
+Not so lucky for you and Bodgie."

-"Rodgie is twice my size\!"
+"Bodgie is twice my size\!"
 Argued Less

 "He's gotta bad back.", Ed replied matter of factly.

 "You're both smaller....
 You could ride on each other's back." , offered Rodgi

-Ed:"Yer still learning what it means to be a tactical engineer, Rodgie....
+Ed:"Yer still learning what it means to be a tactical engineer, Bodgie....
 There are just a number of important technical reasons why you can't sit on my lap I don't have time to explain it to you."

 Scout ships were used for reconnaissance or for moving small but high value assets through danger zones.
 The vehicle role was typically small with minimal weapons or defence--often NO weapons or defence-- and they fell into one of two categories of either being fast or stealthy with the most stealthy sporting fully operational cloaks.